Does Testosterone Help Aging Men

 Cons:

-It can leave a permanent scar where the pellet is placed, and incorrect insertion can cause infection.
+It can leave a permanent scar at the site of the pellet placement, and incorrect insertion can lead to infection.

 Testosterone Patches